 Value and warranty

-Pricing is typically in the $8–$14 range at major retailers, which puts the BR130 firmly in commodity-breaker territory.
+Pricing for the Eaton BR130 breaker is typically in the $8–$14 range at major retailers, which puts it firmly in commodity-breaker territory.
 Eaton backs Type BR breakers with a limited lifetime warranty, which is more generous than several competitors and a meaningful perk given how long breakers actually stay in service.

 Final verdict